Brian Kennedy (singer)

-Brian Edward Patrick Kennedy (born 12 October 1966) is a British singer.
-He scored a number of hit singles and albums in the UK and Ireland during the 1990s and 2000s.
-He represented Ireland in the Eurovision Song Contest 2006 and finished in 10th place.
-Brian is the younger brother of musician Bap Kennedy.
+Brian Edward Patrick Kennedy (born 12 October 1966) is a singer, songwriter, and author from Northern Ireland.
+He had a number of hit singles and albums in the UK and Ireland during the 1990s and 2000s.
+He represented Ireland in the Eurovision Song Contest 2006 with his song "Every Song is a Cry for Love" and finished in 10th place, with his performance notably marking the 1,000th song to be performed in Eurovision history.

+Early life

+Brian Edward Patrick Kennedy was born in Belfast on 12 October 1966, the son of Lily and Jim Kennedy.
+His older brother, Martin Christopher "Bap" Kennedy (1962–2016), was also a musician.
+The brothers grew up on Falls Road.
+As a child, Kennedy suffered from Osgood–Schlatter disease in both legs.
+He has described witnessing the violence of the Troubles while growing up, such as seeing a young man being chased and shot dead by a British soldier a few feet away from him.
+He would often harmonise with the sirens of police cars, ambulances, and fire trucks.

 Career

-Kennedy made his debut in 1988 as a chorus on the recordings of fellow Northern Ireland singer-songwriter Van Morrison.
-Kennedy came to prominence as one of Van Morrison's backing singers, appearing on a number of his albums, including A Night in San Francisco, Days Like This, The Healing Game and Back on Top and live in concert.

-Around this time, he also scored a minor UK hit album of his own with The Great War of Words (1990).
-This album featured the lead single "Captured" which was a minor hit in both the UK and Irish charts.
+Kennedy made his debut in 1988 as a chorus on the recordings of fellow Northern Ireland singer-songwriter Van Morrison, going on to appear as a backing singer on a number of his albums, including A Night in San Francisco, Days Like This, The Healing Game and Back on Top and live in concert.
+Around this time, Kennedy also scored a minor UK hit album of his own with The Great War of Words (1990).
+This album features the lead single "Captured" which was a minor hit in both the UK and Irish charts.

 In 1991, Kennedy was joined by Mark E. Nevin, formerly of Fairground Attraction, to form the duo Sweetmouth.
-Their album, Goodbye to Songtown, was released in August 1991 and featured the songs written by Nevin for a second Fairground Attraction album which was never realised.
+Their album, Goodbye to Songtown, was released in August 1991 and features the songs written by Nevin for a second Fairground Attraction album which was never realised.

 In the mid-1990s, pop manager Simon Fuller took on Kennedy, signing him to RCA Records for his second solo album which saw greater success.
-Released in 1996, the album, A Better Man, reached No.19 in the UK and spawned the hit singles "A Better Man" (No.28), "Life Love and Happiness" (No.27) and "Put the Message in a Box" (No.37), which also all became top 20 hits in Ireland.
+Released in 1996, A Better Man reached No. 19 in the UK and spawned the hit singles "A Better Man" (No. 28), "Life Love and Happiness" (No. 27) and "Put the Message in a Box" (No. 37), which also all became top 20 hits in Ireland.
 This was followed in 1999 by the album Now That I Know What I Want, which met with less success.